gaehlerm/SoftwareEngineering/README.md

 //add something about domain levels.
 Write more exactly what the differences between the domain level and high level code are.

-Then there is the domain level.
-This is the core of your application (though it is not the core of the abstraction level onion!).
+Then there is the domain level, see also [chapter Domain Driven Design].
+This is the core of your application.
 It contains all the business logic of your software.
 This is where all the complexity of your software lies.
 It takes understanding of the business to understand this code here.
 The domain model converts the low level computer language from the infrastructure into a human readable text, though it still follows the syntax of a programming language!
 Every business person should be able to understand the final result of this text.

 The domain level is the part that is hard to develop and you can't buy elsewhere.
 You have to do it yourself.
 Because this is what you will earn money with.
 It's the core of your business.